Syria's Kurds: Turn to Damascus or concede to Turkey?

 Assad's government has firmly insisted it wants the Kurdish area back with no conditions.

-Strategically, Turkey's military operation is beneficial for Damascus and Moscow, which like Ankara are loath to see the Kurdish independent entity in the area.
+Strategically, Turkey's military operation is beneficial for Damascus and Moscow, which like Ankara are loath to see the Kurdish autonomous entity in the area.

 Moscow has always tried to draw the Kurdish group away from the United States.
 It has not overtly condemned Turkey's assault — since it has also long courted Ankara — but it has encouraged Damascus and the Kurdish group to talk.